Entropic pulling and diffusion diode in an It\^o process

-In equilibrium, diffusivity and damping are inversely related by fluctuation-dissipation relation.
-As a result, diffusivity decreases near a wall due to increase in damping.
-This decrease in diffusivity creates a higher entropy region near a wall compared to that in the bulk.
-Therefore, there always be a tendency in the diffusive transport of macro-molecules to make them get attracted towards a wall/pore near which this entropy is higher. {} Due to this same effect, a chain-like macro-molecule left to meander under equilibrium thermal fluctuations would eventually move from a wider region of space to a nearby narrower one under the action of coordinate-dependent diffusion.
+In equilibrium, diffusivity and damping are inversely related by fluctuation-dissipation relation locally in space which becomes a global relation for uniform diffusion and damping over space.
+Considering, therefore, local equilibrium scenario, diffusivity decreases near a wall due to increase in damping due to hydrodynamic effects.
+This decrease in diffusivity creates a higher entropy region near a wall compared to that in the bulk and that picture is the essential ingredient of an It\^o process.
+Therefore, there always be a tendency in the diffusive transport of macro-molecules to make them get attracted towards a wall/pore near which the diffusivity is smaller in magnitude. {} Due to this same effect, a chain-like macro-molecule left to meander under equilibrium thermal fluctuations would eventually move from a wider region of space to a nearby narrower one under the action of coordinate-dependent diffusion.
 To our knowledge, possibility of occurrence of this phenomenon has not been paid attention to due mostly to not having considered the It\^o-process as an equilibrium scenario for coordinate-dependent diffusion.
-These are novel phenomena possible under coordinate-dependent diffusion which might hold the key for understanding complex biological systems in a substantially new way.
+In this paper, we are not going into a discussion on the so-called It\^o-vs-Stratonovich controversy, but, are solely interested in looking at coordinate dependent diffusion as an It\^o process and present some striking consequences of this stochastic process on transport.
+These are novel phenomena possible under coordinate-dependent diffusion which might hold the key to understanding complex biological systems in a substantially new way.

 The paper is organized in the following manner: the first section revisits basics of an It\^o-process using Fokker-Planck equation and demonstrates how a force of entropic origin emerges therein.
 Subsequently, we introduce a simple model to demonstrate the working of a {\it diffusion-diode}.
 This is followed by a section on {\it entropic-pulling} based translocation of a chain-like molecule through a pore.
 The paper is concluded by discussing implications of inhomogeneity-entropy arising due to coordinate-dependent damping/diffusion in the context of biological systems.